jaredpar/roslyn/docs/compose/RepoCompose.md

 The

-## consumes
+## Command: consumes

-The `consumes` command produces json output that describes all of the external artifacts consumed by this repo.
+The `consumes` command returns json output that describes all of the external artifacts consumed by this repo.
 This includes NuGet feeds, packages and arbitrary files from the web or file system.
 The format of all these items is describe in the Artifact Specification section below.

 The artifacts are grouped into three sections: